Fantastic-Dave/FSN_Framework/README.md

 # License
-This software is licensed to Devyn Westfield for the sole use of Fusion Roleplay (fusionrolelay.com) any other use is strictly prohibited.
+This software is licensed to Ben Weston for the sole use of Elite Potato Gaming (elitepotato.com) any other use is strictly prohibited.
 At no point does this license permit modification/distribution of the content to any party other than the original sole creator.
 This license is revokable at any period and upon doing so the licensed individual must destroy all copies and cease use of the content immediately.

 Licensed developers are listed below with permission to modify listed files:
 - James Scott (jamessc0tt) | fsn_\*/\*.\*

-// GIT PUSHES ARE RECORDED IN #change-logs //
+// GIT PUSHES ARE RECORDED IN #github //
+// ANYTHING IN [fsn] is ONLY permitted for change by the above authors. //